ashwinbhaskar/android-ephemeral/README.md

 // Gets the value from memory
 val maybeValueOrError: Either<CastError, Option<SomeClass>> = ImMemory.get("foo-key", SomeClass::class)

-//Use unsafe() method if you are confident that SomeClass is the right one val maybeValue: Option<SomeClass> = InMemory.get("foo-key", SomeClass::class).unsafe()
+//Use unsafe() method if you are confident that SomeClass is the right type val maybeValue: Option<SomeClass> = InMemory.get("foo-key", SomeClass::class).unsafe()

 when(maybeValue) {